-- (i) support positively the economic activities of the underperforming areas of France as defined below: - SME definition: according to the EU recommendation 2003/361 (see Appendix 2: SME definition) - Underperforming economic area: regions of France where the unemployment rate per inhabitant is higher than the national average - (ii) support positively the resilience of the economic activities in the event of extreme events as defined below: - SME definition: according to the EU recommendation 2003/361 (see Appendix 2: SME definition) - economic resilience contribution: SMEs impacted by the consequences of extreme events (e.g. natural disaster, extreme weather events, public health disaster...)
+- (i) support positively the economic activities of the underperforming areas of France as defined below: - SME definition: according to the EU recommendation 2003/361 (see Appendix 2: SME definition) - Underperforming economic area: regions of France where the unemployment rate is above the national average (source INSEE last known quarterly unemployment rate at the date of issue) - (ii) support positively the resilience of the economic activities in the event of extreme events as defined below: - SME definition: according to the EU recommendation 2003/361 (see Appendix 2: SME definition) - Economic resilience contribution: SMEs impacted by the consequences of extreme events (e.g. natural disaster, extreme weather events, public health disaster...)